This article may contain links from our affiliate partners. Please read how we make money!

 Kabob & Skewer Marinated Chicken Recipes

-We could debate all day — is it kabob or kebab?
+I could debate all day — is it kabob or kebab?
 Capitalize the K or don’t?
 While not everyone agrees on how to spell these next dishes, the fact that these healthy chicken marinades are absolutely delicious is undeniable.

 If you’re looking for a dish that’s bursting with color, these Hawaiian kabobs are your new go-to recipe.
 While you might think of summertime when you think of grilling with skewers, I’ve even brushed snow off my grill to make this dish.
 Fruits, veggies, and protein all come together for a meal that’s healthy and simple.